 Expansion real estate teams recruit agents in remote markets and provide them with training, leads, and systems through a technology platform.
 These remote teams work out of a local office space, are legally overseen by a local broker, and are often built around star agents.
 While creating an expansion team would make it possible for Five Doors to hit their aggressive goals, the founding team took issue with the traditional method of building around a star agent.

-Campbell wanted to create a business with such well-designed systems, technology, and training that it could grow much more quickly than a team dependent on a single top producer’s reputation.
-And so, bucking convention, Campbell and his development team first created the platform and systems that they believed would help their teams grow quickly, then recruited their members.
+The development team wanted to create a business with such well-designed systems, technology, and training that it could grow much more quickly than a team dependent on a single top producer’s reputation.
+And so, bucking convention, the team first created the platform and systems that they believed would help their teams grow quickly, then recruited their members.
 They were betting that given the best technology and workflows, all their members could be star performers.

 The experiment worked.